dukeduck1984/uReflowOven-Esp32-Micropython/readme.md

 * Transfer all the files and folder under ```MAIN``` to the ESP32 dev board and you are good to go.

 ### Usage Guide
-* Upon powering on the first time, you will be guided through touch screen calibration after which the ESP32 board will reboot.
-Just follow the guide.
+* Upon powering on the first time, you will be guided through touch screen calibration, once finished, the ESP32 will reboot.
 * After calibration and reboot, the GUI will load, where you can select Solder Paste type from the drop-down menu, just choose the type you'll use, and the reflow temperature profile will show down below.
 * If your solder paste isn't there in the menu, you can build your own solder profile files.
 Pls refer to: https://learn.adafruit.com/ez-make-oven?view=all#the-toaster-oven, under chapter "Solder Paste Profiles".
 The new solder profile json file should be put under folder ```profiles```.
 * All set and click "Start" button to start the reflow soldering procress.
-* If you wish to re-calibrate either the temperature curve or touch screen, click the 'Calibration' button on the screen, and choose from the popup window.
+* If you wish to re-calibrate either the temperature curve or touch screen, click the 'Settings' button on the screen, and choose from the popup window.
 And follow the on-screen instruction.

 ### PID tuning tips